-Ms. DeGrand has extensive experience representing clients before the appellate and supreme courts of Illinois, the Seventh Circuit Court of Appeals, and the appellate and supreme courts of Wisconsin and Indiana.
-In addition, she advises trial counsel regarding preservation of issues for appeal and handles post-trial proceedings at the trial level.
+Karen Kies DeGrand leads the appellate practice of Donohue Brown Mathewson & Smyth LLC in Chicago.
+She has extensive experience representing clients before the appellate and supreme courts of Illinois, the Seventh Circuit Court of Appeals, and the appellate and supreme courts of Wisconsin and Indiana.
+In addition, she advises trial counsel regarding preservation of issues for appeal and handles post-trial proceedings.

-Ms. DeGrand, an experienced trial lawyer, defends attorneys and physicians in a wide range of professional liability matters.
-She has defended attorneys in the context of a variety of practice areas including criminal defense, domestic relations, transactional work, estate planning and tort litigation.
+An experienced trial lawyer, Ms. DeGrand defends attorneys and physicians in a wide range of professional liability matters.
+She has defended attorneys in a variety of practice areas including criminal defense, domestic relations, transactional work, estate planning and tort litigation.

-Ms. DeGrand also has successfully litigated product liability actions and business and insurance coverage disputes.
+Ms. DeGrand also has successfully defended product liability and employment actions and litigated business and insurance coverage disputes.
 She has guided her clients through insurance disputes involving contested interpretations of professional liability and commercial general liability policies.

-An Associate Editor of the University of Illinois Law Review, Ms. DeGrand received her law degree from the University of Illinois College of Law.
-She received her undergraduate degree in journalism from the University of Illinois, where she was awarded Bronze Tablet, the University's highest recognition for academic excellence.
+Ms. DeGrand received her law degree from the University of Illinois College of Law, where she served as an associate editor of the University of Illinois Law Review.
+She received her undergraduate degree in journalism from the University of Illinois, where she was awarded Bronze Tablet, the University’s highest recognition for academic excellence.